I added some text to the A* page including a description and pseudocode of the algorithm, as well as instructions on how to use it.

 The JavaScript applications run on almost every device but were optimized for laptop and desktop computers, controlled with a mouse and a keyboard.
 It is possible that on small screens some of the applications will be displayed in a way that makes it impossible to actually use them.
 However, I will rewrite some of the applications so that they will be displayed correctly.

 I rewrote the website using PHP so that now all pages have a .php extension instead of the .html extension used before.
-If you still use the .html extension you will be automatically redirected to the new .php page.

 The first version of Conway's Game of Life is online!
 Check it out HERE.